 The opinions expressed are those of the Portfolio’s manager and are not meant as investment advice or to predict or project the future performance of any investment product.
 The opinions are current through March 31, 2021, are subject to change at any time based on market and other current conditions, and no forecasts can be guaranteed.
 This commentary is being provided as a general source of information and is not

 intended as a recommendation to purchase, sell, or hold any specific security or to engage in any investment strategy.
 Investment decisions should always be made based on an investor’s specific objectives, financial

 needs, risk tolerance and time horizon.
 Past performance is not a guarantee of future results.

-The S&P 500 Index is a float-adjusted market capitalization weighted index that measures the large-cap U.S. equity market.
-The index includes 500 of the top companies in leading industries of the U.S. economy.
-It
+The S&P 500 Index is a float-adjusted market capitalization weighted index that measures the large-capitalization U.S. equity market.
+It is not possible to invest directly in an index.

-Risk factors: The value of the Fund’s shares will change, and you could lose money on your investment.
-An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit
+Risk factors: The value of the Portfolio’s shares will change, and you could lose money on your investment.
+Because the Portfolio is generally invested in a small number of stocks, the performance of any one security